fishforwish/fgc/notes.md

 + to investigate the associations of women’s gender awareness, and their beliefs of FGC benefits.
 It is presumed that gender awareness interrelate to FGC beliefs.
 By testing the relations of the two factors allows us to gather information for a better interpretation of the main model. (which group of women?  with or withtout daughers to be cut?)
 + to study contrast of countries.

-decision and facts:
-+ This study is about testing hypothesis not prediction.
-+ We agree on using spline for age and wealth (to keep more power, correct?)
+Background:
 + att (gender awareness: no=0, DK=1 and yes=2):  the higher the score is, the LESS aware of gender equality a woman feels.
 FGC bene (no=0, yes=1):  the higher the score, the stronger in believing FGC beneifts.
 Media use (not at all=0..., almost everyday=3):  the higher the score, the more in using media.
++ media scores from 0-3 (3 questions), att 0-2 (5 questions), bene 0-2 (9 questions).
++
+Decisions:
++ This study is about testing hypothesis not prediction.
++ We agree on using spline for age and wealth (to keep more power, correct?)
 + Cluster is treated as the only random effect; while ethinicity and religion are fixed.
 + We used score (instead of PCA) to represent Media use, FGC benefits, gender awareness.
 + to include wealth, and education at the community level.
 + to make ethnicity a random because we don't need the power for the result.
 We have enough levels for our reason; and we are not particularly interested in ethnicity for our study.
 BUT we latter decided to put it back as a fixed variable.
 + We decided to run versionso our two main models, but without group level covariates.
 (Apr 20, 15)